vanderbilt supplemental essays

 Vanderbilt Application: Students must submit their application to Vanderbilt through the Common App, Coalition App or Questbridge.
 Your Vanderbilt essay will be submitted alongside your larger application.

-Vanderbilt Essay Tip: Be sure to pick the Vanderbilt essay prompt that will highlight something not already communicated through your personal essay or elsewhere on your application.
-The Vanderbilt supplemental essays should add to your overall application, so take the opportunity to showcase something you’re proud of!
+Vanderbilt Essay Tip: Be sure to respond to the Vanderbilt essay prompt with a topic that will highlight something not already communicated through your personal essay or elsewhere on your application.
+Vanderbilt supplemental essays should add to students’ overall applications, so take the opportunity to showcase something you’re proud of!

 Please note that essay requirements are subject to change each admissions cycle, and portions of this article may have been written before the final publication of the most recent guidelines.
 For the most up-to-date information on essay requirements, check the university’s admissions website.